Lloyd Samuel Breadner: Command

 Breadner (fifth from left) at the Quebec Conference of 1943.

-He became Chief of Air Staff on 29 May 1940, and having been promoted to Air Marshal on 19 November 1941, became Air Officer Commanding-in-Chief RCAF Overseas in January 1944.
+On 29 May 1940, he became Chief of Air Staff, in the rank of air vice-marshal.
+Promoted to air marshal on 19 November 1941, he became Air Officer Commanding-in-Chief RCAF Overseas in January 1944.
 Breadner was promoted on his retirement on 25 November 1945, to Air Chief Marshal, the first Canadian to hold this rank.